 A great thinker and mystic once put it in a beautiful style: The path spiritual is the flight of the alone to the Alone.
 It is not a multitude going to God.
 Such a thing is unthinkable.
 Very important it is to remember that we are alone in this world even now.
 Even today, even at this very moment, we are alone.

 We should not be under the impression we have got many friends around us.
 This is a false notion.
 The so-called friends and relations that we have around us in the form of human beings and possessions of various kinds are a false environment created around us to delude us and dupe us into the wrong path.
 These possessions, friends, relations, etc., are not going to help us when we are in a critical moment or in time of danger, because our relationship to people is artificial.
 Anything that is artificial will not last long.
 Our connection with other people in this world is not genuine, not natural, not organic; and, therefore, it cannot work when the time for it comes.
 Why is it so?
 It is because, to put it in a very philosophical jargon, the connection of a subject with an object is makeshift.
-It is a contrivance brought about for sensory perception and a false feeling of fulfilment, and bringing about of a sense of satisfaction to the ego-ridden individuality.
+It is a contrivance brought about for sensory perception and a false feeling of fulfilment, and for bringing about a sense of satisfaction to the ego-ridden individuality.

 A subject cannot be connected to an object, because there is no means of connection.
-We have heard in logic that ‘A’ cannot be ‘B’, and ‘A’cannot be connected to ‘B’in any manner whatsoever; and if there is a means of connecting ‘A’ to ‘B’, ‘B’ ceases to be ‘B’; it will be a part of ‘A’.
+We have heard in logic that ‘A’ cannot be ‘B’, and ‘A’cannot be connected to ‘B’in any manner whatsoever; and if there is a means of connecting ‘A’ to ‘B’, ‘B’ ceases to be ‘B’; it will become a part of ‘A’.
 The very fact that we regard other people as ‘others’ shows that they are unrelated to us essentially.
 Otherwise, why do we regard them as others?
 Otherness is the feature which disconnects everything from everything else, and yet we are under the impression that we are all one total of friendliness, brotherhood, etc.

 There are peculiar features in us, in every one of us, which can be manifest at any moment of time, and which can upset and destroy even the best friendship and relationship.
 I can behave with you, just now, in such an ugly manner that you would not like to see my face from tomorrow onwards.
 With all the regard that you have for me, I can behave with you in such an unwanted manner that you would not see me again.
 But, these things are not known to people; and even if they are known, they do not want to reveal them outside, for the purpose of what they call ‘getting on in the world’.
 There is no such thing as real friendship in this world.
 It is a misnomer.
-But we are caught into this net of a wrong notion, a foolish belief that the world will support us, help us, and we have many things at our beck and call.
+But we are caught in this net of a wrong notion, a foolish belief that the world will support us, help us, and that we have many things at our beck and call.
 Yoga wants to put an end to this false belief, and call a spade a spade, as they say.

 Now, this peculiar thing that I am speaking of, this aloneness, is something very important to think of and very essential for us to understand.
-As I mentioned some days back, in the practice of yoga there is an attempt at gradual extrication from involvements, beginning with externals first, and moving internally later on.
-Hence, as it is mentioned in the Bhagavadgita: Vivikta-sevi laghv-asi yata-vak-kaya-manasah (18.52).
-Viviktaseva: "Resort to secluded places" is the first thing that is mentioned there.
-This "resort to a secluded place" is the first thing in yoga; everything comes afterwards.
-Sitting in a posture, and pranayama, and meditations come later on.
-We have to find ourselves in a state of aloneness first.
+As I mentioned some days back, in the practice of yoga there is an attempt at gradual extrication from involvements, beginning with externals first and moving internally later on.
+Hence, it is mentioned in the Bhagavadgita viviktasevī laghvāśī yatavākkāyamānasaḥ (Gita 18.52): “Resort to secluded places.”
+This resorting to a secluded place is the first thing in yoga, and everything comes afterwards.
+Sitting in a posture practising pranayama and meditation come later on.
+First we have to find ourselves in a state of aloneness.

-This can be initially done by trying to find time to be alone at least for an hour every day, without speaking to people.
+Initially this can be done by trying to find time to be alone at least for an hour every day, without speaking to people.
 Can you be alone at least for one hour in a day?
 This is the least that one can expect of you.
 Take a determination; make a vow: “For one hour in a day, I shall not speak to people.”
 But if you are tempted to speak to people, then at least close your door so that nobody will come in and there is no chance of speaking.
 For one hour in a day, you will not open your door.
 You will be inside your room, and nobody will enter your room at that time.
 You may be wondering, “What will I do during that one hour?”
 Let it be anything.
 Maybe, in the beginning, you will not be able to do anything.
 Let it be so.
 You do nothing; you will only be looking at the watch to see when this one hour will be over.
-It does not matter.
 Even if that happens to you, it does not matter; do not open the door for one hour.

 After you learn to be alone physically, you have to try to be psychologically alone.
 That is the next step in yoga.
 Psychological aloneness is a more difficult technique than physical aloneness.
 You can lock yourself in your room, shut your door and be physically alone, but you cannot lock the room of your mind—at least, that is very difficult.
 You cannot keep the mind in a closet and tell it not to see anybody, not to speak to anyone, and so on.
 The mind will not listen to this advice.
 Though physical sequestration, isolation, solitude, may be practicable to some extent, mental solitude is almost an impossibility for many people.
 And it is mental solitude that we are finally seeking through the habituation to physical aloneness or solitude in the beginning.

 From the state of physical detachment, you come to a state of mental detachment.
 As I said, yoga is essentially freedom from attachments; and in the beginning, it has to take the form of physical detachment, though that is not the true yoga.
-Physical detachment is not sufficient, because mentally you can be attached, and that is worse.
+Physical detachment is not sufficient because you can be mentally attached, and that is worse.
 But, how can you come to a state of mental detachment?
-As I gave the example the other day of freeing your cloth from the clutches of thorns in a jungle, this personality, which is mind and body combined, has to be freed from the clutches of attachment gradually—first through detachment physically, and then detachment psychologically.
+As I gave the example the other day of freeing your cloth from the clutches of thorns in a jungle, this personality, which is mind and body combined, has to be freed from the clutches of attachment gradually—first through physical detachment, and then psychological detachment.

 Why do you go to ashrams?
-What is the purpose?
 You go to monasteries, cathedrals, nunneries, and so on.
 What is the purpose?
-The purpose is to make yourself physically incapable of getting tempted or sidetracked into unwanted channels, because the atmosphere and conditions of a monastery or a monastic atmosphere are such that you are physically prevented from going the wrong way, though mentally you may be indulging.
+The purpose is to make yourself physically incapable of getting tempted or side-tracked into unwanted channels, because the atmosphere and conditions of a monastery or a monastic atmosphere are such that you are physically prevented from going the wrong way, though mentally you may be indulging.
 Nobody can control the mind.
 Mentally, you may be doing the worst things, but yet, physically you are completely restricted from your movements along the directions of indulgence.
-But a protracted limitation placed upon physical movements in the wrong direction will be highly contributory to the more important practice that you have to embark upon—namely, the freedom of the mind from thinking of objects and attaching itself to objects.
+But a protracted limitation placed upon moving physically in the wrong direction will be highly contributory to the more important practice that you have to embark upon—namely, the freedom of the mind from thinking of objects and attaching itself to objects.